red56/django-immutablemodel/README.rst

     >>> queen_anne.name = 'King George'
     ValueError: name is immutable and cannot be changed

+If you want you can make ALL immutable fields complain by adding ``IMMUTABLE_QUIET=True`` to your settings.py

 You can make some fields mutable
 --------------------------------